sfeast/nft-market-contracts/README.md

 # Tests

 Contains unit tests based on the casper-contracts-js-clients project.
 The cep47 JS tests were turned into class methods & similar was done for the market & payment contracts in this repo.
-These classes can now be used to run sequential calls against your contracts as well as query their data.
+These classes can now be used to run calls against your contracts as well as query their data.

 ### Setup